takumiohym/nb_translator/README.md

 nb_translator
 ===========

-This is a tool to translate markdown descriptions in jupyter notebook files using Google Cloud Translation API.
+This is a tool to translate markdown descriptions in jupyter notebook files using Gemini.

 Installation
 -------

-Install the `nbtl` command, and enable the Cloud Translation API.
-(This assumes the gcloud command is already set up.
-See below for the detail.)
+Install the `nbtl` command.

 ```
 pip install git+https://github.com/takumiohym/nb_translator.git
-gcloud services enable translate.googleapis.com
 ```

 **Note**: If you are using this tool outside of the managed Google Cloud notebook envieronment (e.g. Vertex AI Workbench) please install gcp clients and configure the authentication following these documents.